A free walking tour in Madrid you can just do by yourself

 I have said it before and I will say it again: Madrid is not just another boring capital city.
 It offers so much history, cultural diversity, and beautiful architecture.
 As you can already tell, I am a huge Madrid fan.
 I have been living in Madrid for more than four years now, and yes, I am completely in love with this city.
 And I hope that after doing this self-guided walking tour of Madrid, you will feel the same.
 Okay, maybe not completely the same.
 But I hope to give you some insights into Madrid’s history and culture.
 And I made sure you will learn some facts about Madrid you did not know before.

 So, if you find yourself in Madrid and want to explore the city in one day, I have the perfect free self-guided walking tour for you.
 It is perfect if you want to be flexible and prefer exploring Madrid by yourself instead of going with a big group.
 This walking tour includes the most famous attractions in Madrid and everything you need to know about them.
-And, of course, I included some food and drinks spots on the walking tour as well.
+And, of course, I included some food and drink spots on the walking tour as well.
 Who does not like to enjoy some Spanish food on their Madrid trip, right?

 Other blog posts from my Madrid series you need to check out: